My Pinterest Fail

 I haven’t figured out what to do with it yet.
 I might try the purple Simply Spray over it.
 I might bite the bullet and buy the Neopaque I probably should have invested in to start with.
 Either way, I’ll do something.
 I’ll certainly update when I decide.
 Any ideas you may have would certainly be welcomed as well.

-Update: my oldest daughter loves the Pinterest fail chair.
+my oldest daughter loves the Pinterest Fail Chair.
 She took it and refuses to let me fix it or do anything else to it.
 I have no idea why… though if it makes her happy, she’s welcome to it.
+All these years later, she has her own home and still has that ugly chair right in the middle of her living room… she’s nuts.